mallepallymahesh47-ui/Transaction-Assistant/README.md

 3. **Open Browser**
    - Navigate to `http://localhost:5173`
-   - Click the chat icon (💬) to ask questions about transactions
+   - Click the chat icon to ask questions about transactions

 ### Example Queries
 - "Show me failed transactions"
 - "How much did I spend on groceries?"
 - "What is the status of transaction ID 1234?"

-## Chatbot Assistant

-The Transaction Assistant is a floating AI chatbot that appears on every page of the application.
-It uses advanced Retrieval-Augmented Generation (RAG) technology to provide accurate answers about your transaction data.

 ### How It Works
 1. **Data Processing**: Transaction data from `src/data/transactions.json` is loaded and converted into searchable documents